 Your wellbeing and support during coronavirus

 The pandemic and its restrictions have placed huge strains on everyone’s health and wellbeing, particularly for people affected by dementia.
-Our advice here sets out support available from Alzheimer’s Society and how you can help look after your own physical and mental health.
+Our advice here sets out support available from Alzheimer’s Society and others, and how you can help look after your own physical and mental health.

 1. Support services from Alzheimer's Society